mojodojodev/mojodojo.dev/mojo-team-answers.md

 ### Async
 Python has async def, async with, and async for, only async def and await have been implemented today, but no GIL, so you can write actual parallel code with async functions.

-`async fn` and coroutines are a fairly powerful mechanism, and though at this time the only public way we're exposing to invoke them is directly on the same thread, the underlying mechanism is quite powerful and allows running in thread pools, etc. However, for the time being, you'll have to use our wrappers like parallelize, as the underlying functionality isn't otherwise public right now.
+`async fn` and coroutines are a fairly powerful mechanism, the underlying mechanism is quite powerful and allows running in thread pools, etc.

 - [Parallelize docs](https://docs.modular.com/mojo/MojoStdlib/Functional.html#parallelize)
 - [2023-07-08 Discord Alex Kirchhoff](https://discord.com/channels/1087530497313357884/1126917199551012874/1126961335423483924)